 A few weeks after, he bought himself a AT2035…

 Of course, it took me many takes to get a good shot.
-And some process was done over my voice though the Kenma audio workflow.
+And Kenma worked on my voice a little bit.

-But even without it, the audio quality I achieve to get from my humble setup was nothing less than very good.
+But even without it, the audio quality I get from my humble setup was nothing less than “very good”.

 I hope it’ll help you to pick the good pieces of gear you need, and if you have similar setup, some feedbacks and/or experiences to give, feel free to leave some comments!